 In a previous paper on Double bundle, traditional single bundle or 'more anatomic' single bundle ACL reconstruction?, I explained that techniques in cruciate ligament restoration are constantly evolving.
-This has largely been due to research stressing the importance of the position of the graft ligament.

 Early techniques use what is known as a 'trans-tibial' approach and this is still widely performed.
 The words 'trans-tibial' refer to the placement of the femoral (femur=thigh bone) tunnel which is drilled through the tibial (tibia=shin bone) tunnel, which is drilled first.
 This technique is used because historically reconstruction involved use of commercially available guides or ‘jigs’.
 These jigs are tools designed to make the procedure easier for the surgeon.
 Once the leg is positioned at a right angle on the operating table, the jig is positioned and the tibial tunnel is drilled.
 The drill then continues forward in a relatively straight line to make the next tunnel in the femur.
 The position of the femoral tunnel position is therefore dependant on the initial tibial tunnel.